HeRCLab/herc-file-formats/mlpx/doc/3/mlpx.md

 	Closes a previously opened MLPX handle, allowing it's memory to be garbaged collected on the Go side.

+* **int MLPXIsomorphicDuplicate(int sourceHandle, int destHandle, char\* snapid);**:
+	Create a topologically identical duplicate of the given MLPX with a new handle.
+The created MLPX will have a single snapshot with the specified snapshot ID.
+Note that the Alpha value and all layer fields will be uninitialized in the duplicated MLPX.

 * **int MLPXGetNumSnapshots(int handle, int\* snapc);**:
 	Retrieves the number of snapshots currently stored in an MLPX handle.